 Like many people out there, I had trouble trying to find a quality bread slicer with a guide, so I posted this article to help anyone else in a similar situation!
 There are quite a few different kinds on the market, so how do you actually decide what is good product and what isn’t?
 To help you out we will discuss some of the features you will need to consider before you decide on a suitable model.
 After that we will look at some of the top rated models you can currently get.
-Should you already know what sort of model you want, you can head over to the recommended models section using this link.
+Should you already know what sort of model you want, you can head over to the recommended models section using.

 What features should you look for in a slicer?